jasoncysiu/book_notes/Readme.md

-## This repo is to store my notes in my reading
+## This repo stores my reading notes

 #### The alchemista